Is this topic for you?

 - Quick-relief medicine is used to treat asthma attacks.
-But if your child needs to use quick-relief medicine 4 or more times a week (unless it is just for exercise), the amount and number of controller medicines may be changed.
+But if your child needs to use quick-relief medicine on more than 2 days a week, the amount and number of controller medicines may be changed.

 Your child's doctor will work with you and your child to help find the number and dose of medicines that work best.

 Concern about medicines and growth